l-aldarondo/Election_Analysis/README.md

 ## Election-Audit Results

-The Analysis of the election show that:
+The analysis of the election show that:

 * There were (369,711) total votes cast in the election.

-* The candidate were:
+* The candidates were:

   * Charles Casper Stockham
   * Diana DeGette